Coronavirus (COVID-19)Things you need to know

 - Cleaning supplies will be available as needed/requested.
 Students may be asked to assist with wiping down desks and work stations before and after use based on classroom activities.

 All students (including Burke Middle College and Career & College Promise), faculty, staff, and visitors must enter through a wellness screening checkpoint every day before going to their classroom or office.
 The exception will be positions reporting to work before the checkpoints open.
 Those positions may begin their work as scheduled but must report to the checkpoint when it opens.
-On main campus, checkpoints will be available in the lobby of Jim Burnett Hall and the student lounge in Carr Hall beginning at 7:30 a.m.
+On the main campus, checkpoints will be available in the lobby of Jim Burnett Hall and the student lounge in Carr Hall beginning at 7:30 a.m.
+The Jim Burnett Hall checkpoint closes at 6 p.m.
+Monday through Thursday and 4 p.m. on Fridays.
+The Carr Hall checkpoint closes daily at 1:15 p.m.
 At the Cosmetology Center the Program Coordinator will facilitate the checkpoint.
 At FHEC the checkpoint will be the reception area (note: the wellness screening does not apply to individuals conducting business with tenants other than the college).
 At the Richardson Complex the checkpoint will be at the reception area.

 - After passing through the wellness screening individuals will receive a wrist band for the day which must be worn at all times on campus.
 The wrist band indicates that the individual is cleared to be on campus for the day and does not need to go through the check point again if leaving and returning to campus.
 Different colored wrist bands will be issued every day.